abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 We will show you!
 SSH keys for the Gcloud Service Account, the CTF Github Account, the `ansible` user, and the `ctf` user will be generated in the **Initial Setup Stage** (as in very soon).

 ### Are there any other accounts?
 Oh yes!
 Plenty!
 There are accounts associated with every service (CTFd, ELK, etc.).
-We leave a discussion of each of these account to each service's dedicated readme.

-## **Objective #1: Create a LastPass Account for the CTF**

-LastPass will store CTF credentials.
-These credentials will be pulled dynamically by Ansible during the infrastructure build process (using the `lpass` commandline utility).
-And in doing so, we mitigate the risk of accidentally committing passwords to Github repositories or hardcoding them in our code.

-Installing LastPass is easy.
-If you need help, follow the instructions in this [video](https://www.youtube.com/watch?v=PDVJR7RXvzs).
-Don't forget to choose a **strong memorable Master Password** and enable **Multi-Factor-Authentication (MFA)**.
+In objective #5, we will add these to our LastPass password vault.

-## **Objective #2: Create a Google Account and a Google Cloud Platform (GCP) Project for Your CTF**
+## **Objective #1: Create a Google Account and a Google Cloud Platform (GCP) Project for Your CTF**

 ### **Step #1: Create a CTF Google Account**